-In addition to the standard requirements for the English major, candidates for distinction must complete
+In addition to the standard requirements for the English major, members of the DMP must complete the following:

-- The two-semester distinguished majors tutorial (ENGL 4998 and 4999), taken in the fourth year.
-Each student in the tutorial produces a long essay (approximately 50 pages).
+• The two-semester distinguished majors tutorial (ENGL 4998 and 4999), taken in the fourth year and resulting in an essay of 40-50 pages.

-Counter-intuitive as it may seem, a thesis project is not simply a research paper writ large.
-The mandatory fall seminar, ENGL 4998, seeks to demystify; it gives you the tools and time to respond to your adviser's recommendations as you work to produce, in the company of your peers, a workable draft of your project.
+The mandatory fall seminar, ENGL 4998, gives you the tools and time to respond to your adviser's recommendations as you work to produce, in the company of your peers, the first 20+ pages of your project.
 50% of your grade for ENGL 4998 is based on the classwork and writing you undertake in the seminar toward that goal.
-The other 50% of your grade for ENGL 4998 will be determined by your individual adviser on the merits of your workable thesis draft as it exists at semester's end.
-You will then complete ENGL 4999 during the spring semester by working independently toward the final draft of your thesis; your grade for this course will be determined solely by your advisor.
+The other 50% of your grade for ENGL 4998 will be determined by your individual adviser on the merits of your thesis draft at semester's end.
+You will then complete ENGL 4999 during the spring semester by working independently toward an unblemished, final version of your thesis.
+The grade for this course will be determined solely by your advisor.

-Thesis deadline this spring will be April 12, 2019.
-One copy is due to the Undergraduate Administrator by email, and two copies should be printed and bound, one of them placed in the Undergraduate Administrator's mailbox and one in the mailbox of the student's advisor.
-The finished thesis will be read by the student's faculty director, by a second reader from the English faculty, and, in some cases, by the Director of the Distinguished Majors Program.
-Performance in the program is then evaluated by members of an ad hoc Undergraduate Honors Committee, which will consider the quality of the thesis as assessed by its readers; the student’s work in the major, especially in the two or more 4000-level seminars in addition to ENGL 4998; and the student's overall academic record.
-If in the view of the committee the student has achieved honors, it will recommend the designation of Distinction, High Distinction, or Highest Distinction.
+The deadline for the thesis is April 8, 2024.
+One copy is due to the Undergraduate Administrator by email; two further copies should be printed and bound, one of them placed in the Undergraduate Administrator's mailbox and one in the mailbox of the student's advisor.
+The finished thesis will be read by the student's faculty supervisor, by a second reader from the English faculty, and, in some cases, by the Director of the DMP.
+Performance in the program is then evaluated by members of an ad hoc Undergraduate Honors Committee, which will consider the quality of the thesis as assessed by its readers and the student's overall academic record.
+If the committee decides that the student has achieved honors, it will recommend the designation of Distinction, High Distinction, or Highest Distinction.